Huertz/calendario/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-My motiavtion for this project was to able to understand the concepts of Application Programming Interface.
+My motivation for this project was to understand JQuery and Moments.js

 - Why did you build this project?
 I builded this project becuase I wanted to know how the API interacts with the HTML file.
 It's intresting what does API can do a web page.
 It created a complicated concept.

 - What problem does it solve?
 The program solves multiple problems.
-From first creating the function of start buttom to saving score and initials.
-It was a challenging project for me.
-I know that the code does not look clean but I think it does the job.
+The first problem that it solves is that it displays the current day of the year.
+The following problem that it solves it creates a similar mock of the project by using bootstrap.
+Depending on the time, the columbs change color.
+The final problem that it solves, it saves a event in local storage.

 - What did you learn?
-I learned the concepts of Application Programming Interface.
-The concepts that found more intresting was to the storege of items.
-I can found knowing that concept helpful in the future.
-In addition, also found the time concept really intresting.
-Overall I still need to master the concepts but I have a good understanding of how API work.
-I know it does not look nice but it does the most important aspects of the javascript accepted criteria.
+I learned concepts of JQuery.
+In addition to Moments.js which it's a really intresting libary of time.
+The most facinating thing was bootstap, it would defiantly help me save time in the future.

 ## Table of Contents (Optional)